-The little red Eurovan that could once again takes us on an adventure all the way from California to the beautiful forest covered, state park ridden state of Oregon.
+The little red Eurovan that could once again takes us on an adventure all the way to the beautiful forest covered, state park ridden state of Oregon.
 Specifically to the Oregon dunes and the quirky little old town of North Bend.

 The town had such a cool sign to welcome visitors.
 Was a tad eerie, but who doesn't love neon signs?
 They're very much a common sight among small towns along highway one.